Abortion debate epicenter: Mississippi clinic stays open

 Tanya Britton, a past president of Pro-Life Mississippi, stepped up and said loudly: “In the name of Jesus — have mercy on your child, have mercy on her or him.
 God loves you and does not desire this for you or your baby.”

-Sharon Lobert, a retired nurse, wears a rainbow-striped Clinic Escort vest while walking women from the parking lot into the building.
-She said she has learned to tune out protesters and her goal is to ensure women are treated with dignity.
+Sharon Lobert, a retired nurse wearing a Clinic Escort vest as she walked women into the building, said she has learned to tune out protesters.
+Her goal is to ensure women are treated with dignity, she said.

 “My strategy is to only pay attention when I think I can deflect their harassment away from one particular woman,” Lobert said.